How To Write a Cover Letter: Basics and Best Practices

 • Overly informal language like “Hi”

-• Call to action: End with a closing paragraph that invites the client to contact you.
-Don’t be shy.
-State that you look forward to an interview.
+• Call to action.
+Finish with a closing paragraph that invites the client to contact you.
+Let them know that you’re looking forward to an interview.

 • Choose a basic, simple, and professional font like Arial, Calibri, Georgia, or something similar